Nakshatra05/WTH-projects-2024/projects/PolkaCupid/README.md

 ### Day 1 (Date):
 - **Achievements**:
-  - Finalized project architecture and feature list.
+  - Finalized project idea.
-  - Integrated KILT Protocol for identity registration.
 - **Challenges**:
-  - Configuring Decentralized Identifiers (DIDs) for seamless registration.
+  - Configuring and refining the concept.

 ### Day 2 (Date):
 - **Achievements**:
-  - Developed user interface for profile creation and authentication.
-  - Implemented Zero-Knowledge Proofs for private attribute verification.
+  - Brainstorming session to outline features and functionality.
+  - Created wireframes and designed the app's workflow.
 - **Challenges**:
-  - Ensuring compatibility between KILT Protocol and Polkadot ecosystem.
+  - Streamlining the workflow to ensure seamless user experience.

 ### Day 3 (Date):
 - **Achievements**:
-  - Completed the AI-driven matchmaking algorithm.
-  - Integrated token rewards system for user activity and engagement.
+  - Developed user interface for profile creation and authentication.
+  - Began integrating the KILT Protocol with the DApp.
 - **Challenges**:
-  - Scaling transaction speeds and optimizing network costs.
+  - Addressing technical complexities of integrating KILT Protocol.

 ---

 ## How to Run Locally

 ### Prerequisites
 - Node.js (v14+ recommended)
-- Rust (latest version)
 - Polkadot.js extension
 - KILT Protocol SDK